timothy-gregg/counterpoint_blog/_posts/2018-07-24-blog-is-born.md

 ---

 After a bit of fiddling, I’ve got my new blog up and running.
-This site will serve as a clearinghouse for my journalism, research, and weird philosophical musings.
+This site will serve as a clearing house for my journalism, research, and weird philosophical musings.
 Mostly I’ll be exploring Australian politics through an analytical lens.

 I called the site Counterpoint because I hope it will provide a unique perspective on current affairs.
 I’m inspired by sites like FiveThirtyEight and the Guardian Datablog.
 I think we need more data journalism in the Australian conversation.